-RUIBAL Challenge is a semester-long freshmen program that partners with after-school programs to tutor and mentor children in the Philadelphia community.
+Ruibal is a semester-long first-year program that partners with after-school programs to tutor and mentor children in the Philadelphia community.
 Volunteers are placed in groups with other freshmen, and commit to serving with the same after-school program weekly for the course of the semester.
 In addition to direct service experiences, both COV and RUIBAL also provide opportunities for social justice education as well as personal and spiritual reflection.
 In this way, participants can learn more about the social, economic, and political factors which create the need for service in the first place and reflect on them in light of their own personal experience and commitments.

 On weekends the Villanova Campus Chapter of Habitat for Humanity volunteers to build homes in the local area, and is involved in advocacy and fundraising throughout the year.